shred/shariff-backend-java/README.md

 * Comes with a simple caching mechanism that can be replaced by other cache solutions like [Ehcache](http://ehcache.org)
 * Built with maven, package is available at Maven Central
 * Uses `slf4j`, for log output just add a binding to your classpath
-* Requires Java 8 or higher
+* Requires Java 8 or higher (Java 7 up to version 1.1)

 ## Installing the Shariff backend on your own server